npm/rfcs/accepted/0000-validate-signatures.md

 Adding this endpoint to the registry host allows the CLI to discover these keys for third-party registries.

 We'll bundle known `keyid`'s in the npm CLI.
-The `validate-signatures` CLI command will error when it encounters a new `keyid`, urging users to update the CLI version to handle the new key.
+The `verify-signatures` CLI command will error when it encounters a new `keyid`, urging users to update the CLI version to handle the new key.